-Alternative 2 provides an alignment that meets horizontal stopping sight distance requirements for a 55 MPH design speed.
-As mentioned above, the shoulder widths must be deviated to match into the existing SR 99 facility at the beginning of the project.
-This alternative requires the removal of the Whatcom RR Yard and all associated constraints.
-Removal of these RR constraints would facilitate a westerly shift of SR 99 and larger radii for the northbound and southbound roadways.
-This alternative would also allow simpler solutions to construction staging and maintenance of traffic for the project.

-This alternative does not rely on the acquisition of additional right-of-way, however, the project would have to acquire the rights to property that is currently occupied by the Union Pacific and Burlington Northern Santa Fe railroads.
-The cost and schedule impacts associated with acquisition of these rights are prohibitive.
-A formal Project Decision process to reject this alternative was conducted and documented in April, 2008 (decision documented in AWVSR Program Trend Number SS005 for Issues Relating to Lead Railroad Track for BNSF and UPRR and the Whatcom Yard).
+- 5 Alternative 2 provides an alignment that meets horizontal stopping sight distance requirements for a - 55 MPH design speed.
+This alternative requires the removal of the Whatcom RR Yard and all 6 - associated constraints to facilitate a westerly shift of SR 99 and larger radii for the northbound and 7 - southbound roadways.
+This alternative would also allow simpler solutions to construction staging 8 - 9 and maintenance of traffic for the project. - 10 This alternative does not rely on the acquisition of additional right-of-way, however, the project - 11 would have to acquire the rights to property that is currently occupied by the Union Pacific and - Burlington Northern Santa Fe railroads.
+The cost and schedule impacts associated with acquisition 12 - of these rights are prohibitive.
+A formal Project Decision process to reject this alternative was 13 - conducted and documented in April, 2008 (decision documented in AWVSR Program Trend Number 14 - SS005 for Issues Relating to Lead Railroad Track for BNSF and UPRR and the Whatcom Yard).
+15